Erex147/Bluecoin-Interface/README.md

 # Bluecoin Interface
-An CLI to interact with the BlueCoin API.
+A CLI to interact with the BlueCoin API.

 # Usage
 * Get the zip file of the release (make sure it is of your computer's appropriate architecture).